The Council of the EU Justice Ministers

 Why is this important?

-The Convention is a powerful binding tool to fight violence against women and girls.
-When applied everywhere in the EU it will strengthen and broaden the protection of victims of violence.
-It will give legal power, attention, and funding to efforts to stop and punish rape, beatings, exploitation and trafficking, harassment and stalking: the unacceptable everyday reality of millions of women across Europe.
-“Traditional family values” will no longer be an excuse not to fight domestic violence.
+When applied everywhere in the EU, the convention could strengthen and broaden the protection of victims of violence.
+It could give legal power, attention, and funding to efforts to stop and punish rape, beatings, exploitation and trafficking, harassment and stalking: the unacceptable everyday reality of millions of women across Europe.
+“Traditional family values” would no longer be an excuse not to fight domestic violence.